brather1ng/RePoE/docs/base_items.md

 The file is an object where each key is the metadata id of a base item with an object describing the base item as a value.
 The description object has the following fields:

-- `attribute_requirements`: An object containing the `strength`, `dexterity` and `intelligence` requirements to be able to equip the base item, if they are greater that 0.
 - `drop_level`: The minimum item level at which the base drops.
 - `implicits`: An array of the mod ids of the implicit modifiers of the base item.
 More information about the mods can be found in `mods.json`, the mod ids are the keys in that file.